 Sample 1 – Diversity & Inclusion Statement

-Feel free to replace “your instructor” with “me” to personalize the statement.
+Feel free to replace “your professor” with “me” to personalize the statement.

 Sample 2 – Course Accessibility Statement